Sage-Bionetworks/DianAppDataTools-Java/README.md

 ### Completed Test Sessions
 On HM’s server, earnings was calculated using a rest API call by checking which test sessions were completed by the user for each testing cycle.
 We do not have that service on Bridge, and so that calculation needs to happen locally in the app.
 For the calculation to work, we need a list of which test session a user has completed with the week, day, and session indexes.
-By parsing all test sessions for a user, a list of completed tests can be calculated, with the completed test data model looking like this:
+By parsing all test sessions for a user, a list of completed tests can be calculated, with the completed test data model looking like this

 ```
 {
     “week”: Int,  // the week in the study, cycle 1 is week 0, and cycle 2, is week 25